Your child taking too short naps can be very frustrating. This is one of the biggest

 1) Your child should be awake when you lay him or her down for a nap.

 He should fall asleep in the crib and will wake up in the crib not shocked

 that he isn’t in your arms or the stroller where he started his nap.

 2) Experiment with what awake time your child needs not to be overtired

 when going down but also not too awake and not wanting to sleep.

 Over-tiredness is a sleep killer; tired kids have difficulty falling asleep and

 staying asleep.
 Overtired babies have short naps, night wake-ups, and

 3) Ideally your baby will be on an “eat, play, sleep” schedule so she “eats”

-when she wakes up, play for a while and then go down for the nap.
+when she wakes up, plays for a while, and then goes down for a nap.
 Be

 sure that your baby isn’t going to wake up early into the nap and hungry